ShamelLakin/ShamelLakin.github.io/_posts/2020-01-29-sinatra_project.markdown

 One of the many elements of our application is to use MVC which stands for, Models, Views, and Controllers.

-The Models is the logic behind a web application.
+The **Models** are the logic behind a web application.
 This is where data is manipulated and/or saved.

-The Views is  the 'front-end', user-facing part of a web application - this is the only part of the app that the user interacts with directly.
+The **Views** are the 'front-end', user-facing part of a web application - this is the only part of the app that the user interacts with directly.
 Views generally consist of HTML, CSS, and Javascript.

-The Controllers is the go-between for models and views.
+The **Controllers** are the go-between for models and views.
 The controller relays data from the browser to the application, and from the application to the browser.

 **User Model**